 After a delicious breakfast, we will take a guided tour of Castle Heeswijk, a beautifully restored 11th century fortress.
 We’ll also visit the Gardens in Demen with 20 different layouts carefully devised according to color and floral variety.
-Following a stop at the vibrant market of De Noordkade, you’ll have free time to explore Den Bosch before tonight’s dinner at local favorite, Pilkington’s.
+Following a stop at the vibrant market of De Noordkade, you’ll have free time to explore Den Bosch before tonight’s dinner at favorite local restaurant.
 B, D

 Our delightful day begins as we visit Keukenhof, considered by many the most beautiful garden in the world.
 More than seven million tulips, and other regional flowers fill 80 acres with color and fragrance.
 Later, we board our modern and comfortable home for the next seven nights: the MS Amadeus Cara.
 Just like that, your week on the waterways of Holland is underway!
 The excitement is palpable during a festive welcome dinner hosted by CTD’s Steve Uelner.
 Following dinner, sit back for an on-board concert by a “shanty choir” of real Dutch sailors.
 B, D